--°F Glasgow, MT

 If one listens closely, they may hear yodeling or a “so long, farewell, Auf Wiedersehen, good-bye.”

 Public viewing is Sunday, March 8 from 4:00-6:00, at Bell Mortuary with a military burial on Monday.
-Memorial service will be held in April.
+The Memorial service for Amos Erickson will be held Saturday, April 18, 2026 at 3p.m. at the First Lutheran Church in Glasgow.
 Online condolences may be left for the family at bellmortuarymt.com.

 Related Obits